sundgenomics/sundgenomics.github.io/peer_learning.md

 ## Course Registration Process

 To sign up for courses, please fill out the Matchmaking form, which will help us identify the most sought-after courses among participants.
 The top three courses will be selected for the upcoming Peer Learning round.
 There will be three Peer Learning information meetings organised during the autumn semester.
 During an information meeting Adrija will provide an overview of the courses, and you will have the opportunity to sign up for your desired courses and meet your learning team members.

-## Course Completion

-Each participant can progress through the courses at their own pace, but we suggest setting aside one month for a course that takes approximately 4-6 hours to complete.
-Upon finishing a course, participants must remember to unsubscribe to avoid recurring charges.
-When a participant finished the course and presents the certificate of completion, to acknowledge teh effort, Genomics Platform will issue a Peer Learning certificate to the participant.

 ## Coordination Opportunities